bkieselEducational/Serialization/README.md

 # Recommendations:

-In consideration of the above, it is generally recommended to send binary data using multipart/form-data serialization as it is simpler to implement and is less resource intensive.
+In consideration of the above, it is generally recommended to send binary data (image, audio, video files) using multipart/form-data serialization as it is simpler to implement and is less resource intensive.
 When doing so, DO NOT set the 'Content-Type' Header on your request!!